-To encourage comprehensive listening and avoid digital distractions, laptops and other digital devices will not be allowed in the class unless an in-class activity is assigned that requires a digital device.
-You must leave your digital devices in your bags unless an activity is taking place.
+To encourage comprehensive listening and avoid digital distractions, digital devices such as phones, tablets, ereaders, etc., will not be allowed during the class session unless an in-class activity is assigned that requires a digital device.
+Obviously laptops or desktops are required for connections.
+I would prefer if you did not connect to the class using a phone.